The Complete Guide to Finding the Healthiest Granola in 2025

 • Ceylon cinnamon (premium vs. generic cassia used by most brands)

-• Madagascar vanilla powder (real vs. artificial extract)
+• Madagascar vanilla powder (real vs. artificial extract that often comes bundled with “natural flavors”)

 • Organic fair-trade chocolate with upcycled dates

-• All ingredients serve nutritional purpose—no fillers or processing aids
+• All ingredients serve a nutritional purpose—no fillers or processing aids

 The Sodium Scandal: A Cardiovascular Crisis